yuanxue68/Password-Cracker/README.md

 # Password-Cracker
 a password cracker with Apache Zookeeper

+Code need some clean up on all demmm sys out

 # How to Run:
 1) Replace "8855" with your own port that Zookeeper is running on.
 2) Reference your own jar path and dictionary file.